profsmith89/ctps/_sources/chap04.md

 While the dictionary _abstraction_ doesn't force an ordering on its elements, Python's _implementation_ of the dictionary data type does guarantee the elements to be in insertion order, as of version 3.7.
 Personally, I would suggest you forget this "feature."
 This implementation detail might change in a later release, as it doesn't flow from the dictionary abstraction.
 Plus, what is the insertion order after you've updated some elements and deleted a few?
 I don't know and don't care to figure it out since it isn't core to the dictionary abstraction.
 Of course, this is just my personal opinion.
 ```

-Don't confuse Python dictionaries with Python's sequence datatypes.
+Don't confuse Python dictionaries with Python's sequence data types.
 Both use the index operator (i.e., `[]`) to access a particular entry, but the dictionary abstraction doesn't enforce an ordering on its elements as the sequence abstraction does.
 Since we cannot specify which entry we want in a dictionary by specifying its position in the data structure, dictionaries associate each entry with a *key*, which Python requires to be of an immutable type.
 Recall that strings are immutable, and so we can use them as keys in our dictionary.
 We can also use numbers as keys, since they too are immutable objects in Python, which means you could make a dictionary object look like a list object, but let's get back to our example.

 Python dictionaries create a mapping from keys to values, and we initialize a dictionary with a set of `key:value` pairs such as `'action':'query'` and `'srlimit':1`.